polyas-voting/tie-resolution/README.md

 This repository contains documentation for the protocol used by POLYAS to resolve tie conditions in a verifiably pseudo-random manner.
-It also includes a reference implementation of the tie-resolution verification algorithm, which verifies the correctness of the tie-resolution results produced by the POLYAS system.
+It also includes a reference implementation of the tie-resolution verification algorithm in Python.

 A *tie condition* occurs when two or more candidates or choices receive an equal number of votes in a ballot or a candidate list.
 In such cases, a resolution